 National Travel Survey GPS Pilot and Consultation

 The DfT has published three reports on the fieldwork, data processing and summary analysis of the 2011 NTS GPS pilot.
 These are available at the bottom of the webpage at the link above.

 Also published was a summary of the responses to the public consultation on the Future Design of the National Travel Survey.

 The Rail Safety and Standards Board has published the following:

-As well as encouraging and supporting the sharing of Britain's expertise and knowledge, PACTS is committed to using the Decade of Action as an opportunity to build on existing European and international contacts and learn from experience from outside the UK.
-Therefore each month a publication from a different country will be featured on the Decade of Action page on the PACTS website
+As well as encouraging and supporting the sharing of Britain’s expertise and knowledge, PACTS is committed to using the Decade of Action as an opportunity to build on existing European and international contacts and learn from experience from outside the UK.
+Therefore each month a publication from a different country will be featured on the Decade of Action website.

-.
+March 2012: The New Zealand Transport Agency has launched a campaign to keep highway workers safe.
 The NZTA says in three years to October 2011, there were 183 reported near misses involving people driving dangerously beside motorway work sites.
-Similarly in this country the Highways Agency has identified this risk and produced a strategy for road worker safety
+Similarly in this country the Highways Agency has identified this risk and produced a strategy for road worker safety.

 BILLS AND ACTS

 The clause of the Scotland Bill regarding the power to prescribe drink-driving limits was debated in the House of Lords on the 28th February.